 Las Vegas has very few restrictive rules when it comes to drinking.
 Nevada has designated that the Vegas area does not have an open alcohol container law—with some important legal exceptions (source).

-There are three primary drinking laws in Las Vegas that you should be aware of.
+There are three primary Las Vegas alcohol laws that you should be aware of.

 - You must be 21 years of age or older to drink.

 - Drinking an alcoholic beverage is prohibited within 1,000 feet of all schools, places of worship, hospitals, homeless shelters, and substance management facilities.

-- It is illegal to carry beverages, alcoholic or otherwise, in glass containers on the Strip.
+- It is illegal to carry beverages, alcoholic or otherwise, in glass containers on the street.
 Plastic is allowed.
 This restriction is designed to prevent broken glass from littering the streets and walkways, in addition to limiting violence committed with broken bottles.

 Visitors should keep in mind the drinking restrictions as well as the fact that they are responsible for their own proper and legal conduct at all times.

 Violating any drinking laws or restrictions can result in serious prosecution and punishment.

-Can You Openly Drink on the Vegas Strip?
+Can You Openly Drink on the Strip in Vegas?

 The Las Vegas Strip is the most popular attraction in town for visitors.
 The Strip, aka Las Vegas Boulevard, is a stretch of road along where many famous resort hotels, casinos, restaurants, and shops are located.

 Ironically, the Vegas Strip is technically not in the city of Las Vegas.
-It is positioned in Clark County, and subject to state and local legislation there.
+It is positioned in Clark County and is subject to state and local legislation there.
 So, can you drink on the Strip in Vegas?

-You can openly drink on the Vegas Strip, as long as you abide by a few legal restrictions and conform with implied responsible behavior rules.
+You can drink on the Strip in Vegas as long as you abide by a few legal restrictions and conform to implied responsible behavior rules.

 You must be 21 or older, a proper distance away from prohibited buildings and areas, and you must not be using a glass container.
 In addition, even though open containers are legal on the Strip, you should still drink responsibly.